niyaa-mack/blog/_posts/2025-10-21-my-second-post.md

-<p> Number 2 was expected to determine if the number 1 to how ever much they input are even or odd.
-The problem I found was the first line is a print not an input and the input default is an string so whatever number the user inputs it will be an error due to it not being converted to a integer.
-The solution is to put an int infront of the input and in the if statement change it to less than and equal to so the code could work. </p>
+This program was supposed to tell if numbers are even or odd.
+The issues:
+<br>The input stayed as a string, so math didn’t work.</br>
+<br>The condition num % 2 < 0 wasn’t right for checking even numbers.</br>
+The fix was converting the input with int(input()) and changing the condition to num % 2 == 0.